Primus27/R6-Profile-Switcher/README.md

  3) Run EXE by double clicking on the file.

+&nbsp;

 ## Optional Arguments

-- If you don't know what this means, don't worry; You don't _need_ to do this.
+- If you don't know what this means, don't worry; you don't _need_ to do this.

 | Arg | Value? | Explanation |
 | ------- | ------- | ------- |
 | `-d` or `--debug`| No | Enables debug flag.
 This shows what websites/APIs have been used to acquire player information. |

+&nbsp;

 # Optional - Build the app from source